eecs581comrades/battleship/README.md

 | Jacob      | 0.5                        | 0    | 0    | 0    | 0    | 0    | 0    | 0.5   |
 | Richard    | 0                          | 0    | 1    | 4    | 0    | 0    | 0    | 5     |
 | **Total**  | **Fill in at end of week** |      |      |      |      |      |      |       |

+## About the Project

+### Languages:
+- Frontend: node.js, css, html, JavaScript
+- Backend: node.js
+### Technologies:
+- Frontend: electron, sockets.io
+- Backend: express, sockets.io

+For more information and documentation on electron, the tool that allows us to display html/css/js as a native application, please see the project's official website at https://www.electronjs.org/.